samira-t/setak/README.md

 Overview
 ---------

-*Setak* is a testing framework for testing [Akka](http://akka.io actors).
+__Setak__ is a testing framework for testing [Akka](http://akka.io) actors.
 It facilitates writing unit and integration tests for actor applications by allowing the programmers to

 - control the non-determinism in the concurrent actor systems; and

 - manage the asynchrony by checking the assertions when the system is stable